 Can urban sketching—the art of drawing what you observe in a city—ever become a truly comfortable and relaxing pastime for amateurs?
 By way of curiosity, commitment, and courage the answer is a resounding YES!

 Timing is everything: Expect the unexpected.
-When choosing a location to sketch, be mindful of the curbside situation before getting deep into drawing.
-Delivery trucks have a way of showing up to block your view, just as you settle in to sketch the people across the street.
-Also, practice sketching only the essence of your subject rather than adding all the little details.
-Within a couple of minutes, the scene you’re sketching can change dramatically.
+When choosing a street location for making a sketch, be mindful of the curbside situation.
+Delivery trucks and cars have a way of rolling into parking spaces and totally blocking your view, just as you begin sketching the people at that bustling sidewalk cafe across the street.

-Travel light, be brave, and sketch like the wind!
+Travel light, be brave, and sketch like nobody’s watching!